 So here are the points one should consider when looking to add a Chief Right Hand Person to your team:

-- The COO must understand the delicate balance that is required to keep employees and customers happy while also protecting the company.
+- The COO must understand the delicate balance required to keep employees and customers happy while also protecting the company.
 It is a tough skill to develop and requires a passionate drive for sniffing out the facts and mediating outcomes.

 - Real operations people will have backup plans for backup plans.
 This is how our heads work ALL the time (at work and home).
 You will not find us bungee jumping or skydiving because there is only one backup in case of failure.